ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/workload-kv.md

 ## Types of load {#workload-types}

-This load test runs 3 types of load:
+This load test runs several types of load:
-* [upsert](#upsert-kv): Using the UPSERT operation, inserts rows that are tuples (key, value1, value2, ... valueN) into the table created previously with the init command, the N number is specified in the settings.
+* [upsert](#upsert-kv): Using the UPSERT operation, inserts rows that are tuples (key1, key2, ... keyK, value1, value2, ... valueN) into the table created previously with the init command, the K and N numbers are specified in the settings.
 * [insert](#insert-kv): The function is the same as the upsert load, only the INSERT operation is used for insertion.
 * [select](#select-kv): Reads data using the SELECT * WHERE key = $key operation.
 A query always affects all table columns, but isn't always a point query, and the number of primary key variations can be controlled using parameters.
+* [read-rows](#read-rows-kv): Reads data using the ReadRows operation, which performs faster key reading than select operation.
+A query always affects all table columns, but isn't always a point query, and the number of primary key variations can be controlled using parameters.
+* [mixed](#mixed-kv): Simultaneously writes and reads data, additionally checking that all written data is successfully read.

 ## Load test initialization {#init}